winguru/PowerSploit/Privesc/README.md

     Get-ModifiableRegistryService     (new)            -   enumerates the HKLM:\SYSTEM\CurrentControlSet\Services registry hive for writable registry keys
-    Get-RegistryAlwaysInstallElevated (not modified)   -   checks if the AlwaysInstallElevated registry key is set Get-RegistryAutoLogon             (not modified)   -   checks for Autologon credentials in the registry
+    Get-RegistryAlwaysInstallElevated (not modified)   -   checks if the AlwaysInstallElevated registry key is set Get-RegistryAutoLogon             (not modified)   -   checks for Autologon credentials in the registry Get-KnownRegistryPasswords        (new)            -   checks for known registry locations storing passwords (VNC, Teamviewer, ...)
+    Get-RegistryPasswords             (new)            -   search for password strings (pass, cred) inside the SOFTWARE registry

 ### Miscellaneous Checks:
     Get-ApplicationHost               (not modified)   -   checks for encrypted application pool and virtual directory passwords